Bridesmaid: Origin and history

 The origin of the Western bridesmaid tradition likely arose from a combination of many factors.
 The most-likely factors include, but are not limited to, socioeconomic class and status, family size, socialization standards of the day, and religion.

 Others cite the Biblical story of Jacob, and his two wives Leah and Rachel, who both literally came with their own maids as detailed in the Book of Genesis (29:24, 46:18) as the origin of bridesmaids.
 These women were handmaidens (servants or slaves) instead of social peers.

-Some sources state that, in ancient times, originally the bride and all the bridesmaids wore exactly the same dress and veiled their faces heavily, for the purpose of confusing jealous suitors and evil spirits.
+In ancient times, originally the bride and all the bridesmaids wore exactly the same dress and veiled their faces heavily, for the purpose of confusing jealous suitors and evil spirits.

 In China during the feudal era, brides were susceptible to kidnapping at weddings by rival clans and hooligans.
 Shouldering the responsibility to protect the bride, bridesmaids were dressed up like the bride to lower the risk that she might be identified and taken.
 As legal protections for marriage were established, this was no longer necessary, and the role of bridesmaid took a more symbolic turn.

 In the Victorian era, white was the official color for both male groomsmen and female bridesmaids.
 This trend originated with Queen Victoria when she married Prince Albert wearing a long white wedding dress, and her bridesmaids matched the color of her gown.